Bedes055

 Year 11

-A results day clinic is available for students requiring immediate advice.
-The careers adviser will be in school the following day and appointments will be available via the 'St Bede's School Careers Appointments' page.
+In August, a results day clinic is available for students requiring immediate advice.
+The careers adviser will be in school on results day and appointments can be made via reception.

 Sixth Form

-In June, once exams are over, Year 12 students take part in a work experience week This allows them to develop their employability skills and experience the reality of the workplace.
+Work Experience takes place every June for one week.
+This allows students to develop their employability skills and experience the reality of the workplace.
 This is independently arranged but must be authorised by the school and follow the school's process.

 Careers support for SEND students